CollinBeurskens/Quotes/README.md

-# Random Quote App

-This is a simple web app that fetches a random quote from a JSON file and displays it on the page.
-The user can also download the displayed quote as a `.txt` file.
+# Quotes JSON File

+This repository contains a `quotes.json` file that stores a collection of quotes.
+The file can be used to display random quotes on a web page or in an app.

-## `quotes.json` Structure
+## Structure of `quotes.json`

-The `quotes.json` file is where all the quotes are stored.
-It must follow a specific structure to be used correctly by the app.
+The `quotes.json` file contains an array of objects.
+Each object represents a quote and includes the following properties:

+- **quote**: The text of the quote (string).
+- **author**: The name of the author (string).

-### Structure:
+### Example

 ```json
 {